yvonne90190/NBA_Salary_Advanced_Stats_Analysis/README.md

 - `NBA_Data.csv`: Contains the raw and processed datasets.
 - `main.r`: R scripts for data preprocessing and analysis (`main.r`).
-- `report`: Contains the final report and any supplementary documents.
+- `report.pdf`: Contains the final report and any supplementary documents.

 ## Getting Started